wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: But I don't believe that I've seen anything that would count as a UFO-like spaceman in the traditional sense.
 I mean I have had, and this is getting off track even, I have had what I would consider to be experiences with forces, entities, consciousness, or states of awareness that I don't know if they could be explained away, you know, simple...

-JC: Sure ...

-11

-12

-JUSTIN K LlRTI.R

-DR: . .. subconscious human_ proj\~ction b\~t I guess that Would have

-more to do with incer-\~1m\~ns10nal bemgs or ghosts or somethin tn\~ch

-char, than spacemen commg m crafts.
-I mean, as I see it, we stand g like

-JC:

-DR:

-JC:

-DR:

-JC:
+JC: Sure...

-DR:

-greater likelihood of inceraccing with what you could call a much

-d . h h non-P,i,..L 1

-Species or non-mun ane consciousness t roug son of m --uuy- . . ore and tn meditative, or even psychedelic states than looking in th ky \~re

-telescopes. e s using
+DR: ...subconscious human projection but I guess that would have much more to do with inter-dimensional beings or ghosts or something like that, than spacemen coming in crafts.
+I mean, as I see it, we stand a much greater likelihood of interacting with what you could call non-earthly species or nun-mundane consciousness through sort of more and more meditative, or even psychedelic states than looking in the sky using telescopes.

 With radio waves ...